 Unlike the more popular 24.5″ 1080p 240Hz models, the ASUS XG248Q uses a 23.8″ panel by Innolux which offers slightly sharper and clearer details thanks to its higher pixel density (pixel-per-inch ratio).

-The difference, however, is negligible after considering the superior performance the XG248Q offers in comparison to the 24.5″ variants.
+The difference, however, is negligible after considering the superior performance the XG248Q offers in comparison to most of the 24.5″ variants.

-Thanks to its imperceptibly low input lag (~4ms) as well as rapid 1ms response time and 240Hz refresh rate, the ASUS ROG Strix XG248Q monitor delivers an impeccable and flawless performance in fast-paced games.
+Thanks to its imperceptibly low input lag (~3ms) as well as the fast 1ms response time and 240Hz refresh rate, the ASUS ROG Strix XG248Q monitor delivers impeccable and flawless performance in fast-paced games.

-Further, you can enable the ASUS ELMB (Extreme Low Motion Blur) motion blur technology which via backlight strobing provides CRT-like motion clarity.
+What’s more, you can enable the ASUS ELMB (Extreme Low Motion Blur) motion blur technology, which via backlight strobing provides CRT-like motion clarity.

-Note that you can also enable ELMB at 120Hz, 144Hz, and 200Hz in addition to 240Hz; set it to the refresh rate that’s the closest to your frame rate for minimal strobe crosstalk.
+Note that you can also enable ELMB at 120Hz, 144Hz, and 200Hz in addition to 240Hz.
+Set it to the refresh rate that’s closest to your in-game frame rate for minimal strobe crosstalk.

-In addition to having six levels of response time overdrive (from 0 to 6) as well as both FreeSync and G-SYNC support, you will certainly be able to tweak the perfect settings to match your preferred gaming experience/gameplay style with this gaming monitor.
+In addition to having six levels of response time overdrive (from 0 to 5) as well as both FreeSync and G-SYNC support, you will be able to tweak the perfect settings to match your preferred gaming experience/gameplay style with this gaming monitor.

-ASUS’ standard gaming features including GamePlus and GameVisual are also available on the ASUS XG248Q 240Hz gaming monitor.
+ASUS’s standard gaming features, including GamePlus and GameVisual are also available on the ASUS XG248Q 240Hz gaming monitor.

-Additionally, the monitor offers AuraSync which consists of customizable RGB LED lighting that you can synchronize with the rest of AuraSync-compatible hardware as well as with on-screen content in compatible games.
+Additionally, the monitor offers AuraSync, which consists of customizable RGB LEDs that you can synchronize with the rest of AuraSync-compatible hardware as well as with on-screen content in compatible games.

-Lastly, you get ASUS’ DisplayWidget software where you can customizable all your settings and presets in a desktop application.
+Lastly, you get ASUS’ DisplayWidget software, where you can get customizable all your settings and presets in a desktop application.

 Design & Connectivity

-Connectivity options include two HDMI 2.0, a DisplayPort 1.2, a dual-USB 3.0 hub, and a headphones jack.
+Connectivity options include two HDMI 2.0 ports, DisplayPort 1.2, a dual-USB 3.0 hub, and a headphones jack.

-FreeSync works over both HDMI and DisplayPort with a 40-240Hz variable refresh rate range whereas G-SYNC (requires at least 417.71 WHQL drivers and GTX 10-series or RTX 20-series NVIDIA GPUs) works over DisplayPort only, with the same range.
+FreeSync works over both HDMI and DisplayPort with a 40-240Hz variable refresh rate range whereas G-SYNC (requires at least 417.71 WHQL drivers and GTX 10-series or newer NVIDIA GPU) works over DisplayPort only, with the same range.

 Price & Similar Monitors